Chippi/neewer-gl1-pro-cli/README.md

 npm run cli -- --targetIp 192.168.1.123 --on
 ```

-### Turn on the light and set brightness and color temperature.
+### Turn on the light, set brightness and color temperature
+When setting the brightness or color temperature, you must supply both values.
 ```
 npm run cli -- --targetIp 192.168.1.123 --on --brightness 50 --kelvin 35
 ```